MSP airport wants $80 million emergency operations center

 About half of the cost could be covered by federal funds.

-Right now, operations like police, fire and emergency communications are spread across five sites on the airport grounds, said Rick King, chairman of the Metropolitan Airports Commission.
+Right now, operations like police, fire and emergency communications are spread across five sites on the airport grounds, said Rick King, chair of the Metropolitan Airports Commission.

 Centralizing the operations in one space would allow the various departments to communicate more efficiently and respond more effectively to emergencies, King said.